Qesarat

 Qesarat is a village and a former municipality in the Gjirokastër County, southern Albania.
 At the 2015 local government reform it became a subdivision of the municipality Memaliaj.
 The population at the 2011 census was 1,379.
 The municipal unit consists of the villages Qesarat, Iliras, Amanikaj, Toç, Anëvjosë, Koshtan and Kamçisht.

+Name

+Its name contains the Albanian suffix -at, widely used to form toponyms from personal names and surnames.